Differentiable Motion Manifold Primitives for Reactive Motion Generation under Kinodynamic Constraints: Case Study: Dynamic Throwing with a 7-DoF Robot Arm

 \section{Case Study: Dynamic Throwing \\ with a 7-DoF Robot Arm}

-In this section, we demonstrate the effectiveness of our algorithms for fast and adaptive kinodynamic planning with the dynamic throwing task using the 7-DoF Franka Panda robot arm.
-This involves solving a non-trivial kinodynamic optimization problem with nonlinear objectives and constraints, where the limits must be fully utilized.
-The solution process is highly dependent on initial conditions and can be time-consuming, making it an ideal example to showcase the effectiveness of our method.
-This will become more evident as the problem description is introduced below.
+In this section, we demonstrate our method on a dynamic throwing task with a 7‑DoF Franka Panda arm, a challenging scenario that requires solving a kinodynamic optimization with nonlinear objectives and tight constraints.
+The solution depends heavily on initial conditions and is computationally expensive, making it ideal to showcase the benefits of our approach.

-As shown in Fig.~\ref{fig:target_position}, the position of the target box is considered as the task parameter.
-We define \(\tau = (r \cos \theta, r \sin \theta, h) \in \mathbb{R}^3\).
-When training motion manifold primitives, we assume \(\theta = 0\), since if \(\theta \neq 0\), we can simply rotate the first joint by \(\theta\) for the generated trajectories, leveraging the rotational symmetry.
-If the target box is too close to the robot, there is no need to throw an object.
-Therefore, the task parameter space is defined as \({\cal T} := \{(r, 0, h) \mid r \in [1.1, 2.0], h \in [0.0, 0.3]\}\).
-The object is assumed to be released from the gripper immediately when the gripper opens, and thereafter, the object is assumed to be in free fall.
-The throwing time is considered as an additional variable $\eta \in [0, T]$ where the total time is $T=5$.
-Thus, given a joint trajectory $q(t)$, the throwing phase -- where the robot releases the object -- is $(q(\eta), \dot{q}(\eta))$.

-{\bf Objective function.} We are assumed to be given kinematic and mass-inertial parameters of the robot arm and the relative position of the object to the gripper while holding it.
-Let $T_{sb}: Q \to {\rm SE}(3)$ be the forward kinematics of the robot's end-effector frame, where $T_{sb}(q) = (R_{sb}(q), t_{sb}(q)) \in {\rm SO}(3) \times \mathbb{R}^{3}$ is the end-effector frame described in the fixed frame $\{s\}$.
-Let $p_b \in \mathbb{R}^{3}$ be the relative position of the object described from the end-effector frame, then, when the robot is at a joint configuration $q$, the object position described in the fixed frame is given as